Edgard Varèse: Unfinished projects

 From the late 1920s to the end of the 1930s, Varèse's principal creative energies went into two ambitious projects which were never realized, and much of whose material was destroyed, though some elements from them seem to have gone into smaller works.
 One was a large-scale stage work called by different names at different times, but principally The One-All-Alone or Astronomer (L'Astronome).
-This was originally to be based on North American Indian legends; later it became a futuristic drama of world catastrophe and instantaneous communication with the star Sirius.
+This was originally to be based on Native American legends; later it became a futuristic drama of world catastrophe and instantaneous communication with the star Sirius.
 This second form, on which Varèse worked in Paris in 1928–1932, had a libretto by Alejo Carpentier, Georges Ribemont-Dessaignes and Robert Desnos.
 According to Carpentier, a substantial amount of this work was written but Varèse abandoned it in favour of a new treatment in which he hoped to collaborate with Antonin Artaud.
 Artaud's libretto Il n'y a plus de firmament was written for Varèse's project and sent to him after he had returned to the US, but by this time Varèse had turned to a second huge project.

 This second project was to be a choral symphony entitled Espace.
 In its original conception, the text for the chorus was to be written by André Malraux.
 Later, Varèse settled on a multi-lingual text of hieratic phrases to be sung by choirs situated in Paris, Moscow, Beijing and New York City, synchronized to create a global radiophonic event.
 Varèse sought input on the text from Henry Miller, who suggests in The Air-Conditioned Nightmare that this grandiose conception—also ultimately unrealized—eventually metamorphosed into Déserts.
 With both these huge projects Varèse felt ultimately frustrated by the lack of electronic instruments to realize his aural visions.
 Nevertheless, he used some of the material from Espace in his short Étude pour espace, virtually the only work that had appeared from his pen for over ten years when it was premiered in 1947.
 According to Chou Wen-chung, Varèse made various contradictory revisions to Étude pour espace which made it impossible to perform again, but the 2009 Holland Festival, which offered a 'complete works' of Varèse over the weekend of June 12–14, 2009, persuaded Chou to make a new performing version (using similar brass and woodwind forces to Déserts and making use of spatialized sound projection).
-This was premiered at the Gashouder concert hall, Westergasfabriek, Amsterdam by Asko/Schönberg Ensemble and Cappella Amsterdam on Sunday June 14, conducted by Péter Eötvös.
+This was premiered at the Gashouder concert hall, Westergasfabriek, Amsterdam by Asko/Schönberg and Cappella Amsterdam on Sunday June 14, conducted by Péter Eötvös.